Arijit1000/news-nextjs/README.md

-This is for an upcoming tutorial
+## News-App

+This is a News App which is made using next js.